English Language Office Programs

 - Commitment to improving the quality of English language teaching education in the region and in the country

-- Proven track record of supporting professional development events for English language instructors in institution and region
+- Proven track record of supporting professional development events for English language instructors in the institution and region

-- Strong relationship with other universities in the area, with ministry and city in-service training facilities, and with regional and/or national professional English Language Teachers’ Association; ability to involve Fellow in projects that draw on the strengths of these different entities
+- Strong relationship with other universities in the area, with city in-service training facilities, and with regional and/or national professional English Language Teachers’ Association; ability to involve Fellow in projects that draw on the strengths of these different entities

 - Logistical support for Fellow when working on outreach projects in the region